 6. Choose a Script Writing Software

 There is quite a range of screenwriting software out there to choose from.
-You can choose anything, from typing it out old-school on a typewriter (very cool choice, but a hell of a phaff these days) to using the most up to date and easily accessible software available for download online.
+You can choose anything, from typing it out old-school on a typewriter (a very cool choice, but a hell of a faff these days) to using the most up-to-date and easily accessible software available for download online.

-Novelists keep and maintain their work through software like Squibler.
-It allows you to organize your notes and to plot your novel easily.
-Software that is designed to help you to write any kind of art can help to take some of the stress out of planning it all yourself, without any structure.
+Using Software can help you write any kind of art and assist in how to write script and take some of the stress out of planning it all yourself, without any structure.

 You can also use a Word or Office document and work out all of the correct spacing.
 But I honestly have no idea why you would, unless you get a kick out of (measurements and) the anatomy of a standard script format.

 If you are ready to start selling your script (or seriously intend to in the future), then I would advise investing in one of the more upmarket and slightly more expensive versions of this software (Final Draft, Magic Movie Screenwriter).
-They are also great if you have the money and think you could really benefit from their useful features, such as: index cards, storyboards, storymaps, breakdown reports, call sheets and/or professionally authored templates.
+They are also great if you have the money and think you could benefit from their useful features, such as index cards, storyboards, storymaps, breakdown reports, call sheets, and/or professionally authored templates.